Visit of the Marquis de Lafayette to the United States: Background

-Lafayette led troops under the command of George Washington in the American Revolution over 40 years earlier, and he fought in several crucial battles, including the Battle of Brandywine in Pennsylvania and the Siege of Yorktown in Virginia.
+Lafayette led troops under the command of George Washington in the American Revolution nearly 50 years earlier, and he fought in several crucial battles, including the Battle of Brandywine in Pennsylvania and the Siege of Yorktown in Virginia.
 He had then returned to France and pursued a political career championing the ideals of liberty that the American republic represented.

 He helped to write the Declaration of the Rights of Man and of the Citizen with Thomas Jefferson's assistance, which was inspired by the United States Declaration of Independence.
 He also advocated the end of slavery, in keeping with the philosophy of natural rights.
 After the storming of the Bastille in July 1789, he was appointed commander-in-chief of France's National Guard and tried to steer a middle course through the years of the French Revolution.
 In August 1792, radical factions of the revolution took control of the government and ordered Lafayette's arrest, so he fled to the Austrian Netherlands.
 He was captured by Austrian troops and spent more than five years in prison.
 Lafayette returned to France after Napoleon Bonaparte secured his release in 1797, though he refused to participate in Napoleon's government or his military conquests.
 After the Bourbon Restoration of 1814, he became a liberal member of the Chamber of Deputies, a position which he held for most of the remainder of his life.

 The Bourbon constitutional monarchy had been restored in France for at least ten years, but King Louis XVIII was reliant on a wheelchair in the spring of 1824 and suffering from severe health issues that proved fatal by late summer.
 Further, Lafayette was being monitored by the dying king.
 Lafayette left the French legislature in 1824, and President James Monroe invited him to tour the United States, partly to instill the "spirit of 1776" in the next generation of Americans and partly to celebrate the nation's 50th anniversary.

 Lafayette visited all of the American states and traveled more than 6000 mi, accompanied by his son Georges Washington de La Fayette, named after George Washington, and others.
 He was also accompanied for part of the trip by social reformer Frances Wright.
 The main means of transportation were stagecoach, horseback, canal barge, and steamboat.

 Different cities celebrated in different ways.
 Some held parades or conducted an artillery salute.
-In some places schoolchildren were brought to welcome the Marquis.
+In some places, school children were brought to welcome the Marquis.
 Veterans from the war, some of whom were in their sixties and seventies, welcomed the Marquis, and some dined with him.
 While touring Yorktown, he recognized and embraced James Armistead Lafayette, a free man of color who adopted his last name to honor the Marquis (he was the first US double agent spy); the story of the event was reported by the Richmond Enquirer.
 More than a century later, various towns continued to honor their own "Lafayette Day".